County completes debris removal | Sarasota | Your Observer

 The park’s closure has been an issue for the Sarasota R.C.
 Squadron, a radio-control flying club, which uses the flying field in the park.
 The club’s members expected it to be opened by the holidays, according to a post on their website.

-Rothenbach park will be open by Deb.
-1. The county is hopeful the park will open to visitors sooner, but each site must be cleaned up and remediated.
+Rothenbach park is expected to be open by Jan.
+1, although some debris may still be hauled from the park after that fact.

-In addition to Rothenbach Park, Dr. Martin Luther King, Jr. Park, in Sarasota, and Bucchan Airport Community Park, in Englewood, were used to hold storm debris.
+In addition to Rothenbach Park, Dr. Martin Luther King, Jr. Park, in Sarasota, and Buchan Airport, in Englewood, were used to hold storm debris.

 The storm debris in the parks has been ground up, and is now in the process of being transported to the landfill.
 There, it will be reused if possible as daily cover for the landfill and to help with erosion.